Stuff That Ships

 Results nobody can quietly change.
 Once it's recorded, it stays recorded.
 Tampering doesn't survive contact with it.
 (Behind the scenes: a hash-chained, tamper-evident ledger.)

-And all of it runs on cryptography built for the threats that are coming, not the ones we already beat.
-Meanwhile most of the country votes on decades-old staleware running on hardware my teenage self would've been embarrassed to be seen with.
-We can do better than that.
+All of it runs on cryptography built for the threats that are coming, not the ones we already beat, while most of the country still votes on decades-old staleware.
+We can do better.
 OSTRAQ is what better looks like.

 IQualify

 The résumé-screening industry is a racket built on keyword grift, and it fails good people for the dumbest possible reasons.
-IQualify is the honest version: it tells you why you got screened out, before you waste the application, and it's built to audit its own bias instead of hiding it.
+IQualify is the honest version.

 ConManagement